Moving to Chile: Expatriates in Chile

 Where to live?

 If we talk about the best cities to live in, Santiago de ChileThe capital is one of the most populous, with 6 million of the total population living there.
-Valparaíso y Viña del MarThe two cities closest to Santiago are also two ideal destinations; they have a large influx of tourists and important seaports, which makes them attractive for setting up new businesses.
+Valparaíso y Viña del MarThe two cities closest to Santiago are also two ideal destinations; they have a large influx of tourists and important seaports, which makes them attractive for setting up new businesses. new business.

 At the social level, Spaniards are highly valued and there is a great taste for European culture.
 Despite this, the large influx of Spanish immigrants to Chile has perhaps caused a certain amount of suspicion to be felt, as they have taken over the best job opportunities.